-North Ayrshire Council has previously raised the majority of its long-term borrowing from the PWLB.
-However, the government increased PWLB rates by 1% in October 2019 making it a less competitive option.
-The Council will continue to investigate other sources of long term borrowing which may be more beneficial, including banks, pension funds and local authorities.

-The Council will also investigate the alternative sources of funding which may offer lower interest costs and reduce over-reliance on one source of funding, in line with the CIPFA Code.
+North Ayrshire Council has previously raised the majority of its long-term borrowing from the PWLB but will consider long-term loans from other sources including banks, pensions and local authorities.
+The Council will also investigate the possibility of issuing bonds and similar instruments, which may offer lower interest costs and reduce over-reliance on one source of funding in line with the CIPFA Code.
 One example of such funding is the UK Municipal Bonds Agency, an organisation which plans to issue bonds on the capital markets and lend the proceeds to local authorities.
 As these will represent a more complex form of borrowing, any decision to borrow in this way will be the subject of a separate report to Council.